I have a new selection of greetings cards available on the LoveFromTheArtist.com website.

 If you happen to run a gallery or shop, particularly in Wells, or elsewhere in Somerset, then you can buy my cards at very competitive retail prices direct from the site.

-By popular demand I’ll be running two more workshops at the Somerset Guild of Craftsmen’s Gallery in Wells, Somerset.
+By popular demand I’ll be running two more workshops in Wells, Somerset.

 On Saturday 1st of April it will be a beginners workshop, for people who want to try out a new craft.
 This is a chance to learn the basics of linocut, mark-making, transferring designs, inking and printing.